rtm/human-css-classes/README.md

 Each new page we write requires dozens or hundreds of new lines of CSS.
 Any UI change requires parallel changes to both HTML and CSS.
 We use CSS in a way which results in inconsistent UIs.
-We rewrite CSS over and over, since there is no way to re-use what we have done.
+We rewrite CSS over and over, since often there is no way to re-use what we have done.
 There is no reasonable way to understand the CSS, or convince ourselves that it is correct, or test it.

 In a futile attempt to escape this maze, we bring in monstrously large, over-engineered